Incantations (album): Background and writing

 Oldfield had been listening to a greater amount of religious music than before, which he credited to keep him "calm and sane" as he described himself as "very disturbed" during this time.
 He also examined the styles of music of his previous albums; rock with a classical music format on his debut Tubular Bells, Celtic music on Hergest Ridge, and "more African" styles on Ommadawn.
-For Incantations, Oldfield wanted to present "some magical things", which influenced his decision use a string section and flute.
-The album marked Oldfield's first attempt with a string section and wrote the orchestral arrangements parts himself.
+For Incantations, Oldfield wanted to present "some magical things", which influenced his decision to use a string section and flute.
+The album marked Oldfield's first attempt with a string section and he wrote the orchestral arrangements himself.
 He hired the group of around eighteen musicians to play in his studio.
 After some early cuts were produced, Oldfield started work on a more complicated sequence which featured various time signatures and every key on a music scale, which reminded him of the nursery rhyme "Frère Jacques".
 It developed into the double vibraphone section on "Incantations (Part Four)".
 This section was one that Oldfield described as "the closest I've ever come to self-expression" and deemed it, along with the electric guitar solo that follows it and a flute solo elsewhere, as the most important part of the album.

 In its final form, Incantations took shape as a double album and separated into four distinct parts, each one taking up one side of an LP record.
 Oldfield had felt guilty that he had not released new material in three years, which influenced him to make a double.
 Oldfield named composer and electronic musician Terry Riley as a big influence on Incantations, particularly his use of ostinato.
 At 72 minutes in total length, Incantations remained Oldfield's longest album until his 2005 double album, Light + Shade.